Toonot/sysgoblin.github.io/_posts/2020-05-04-PhishingReel-Weekly-Report.md

 {% capture notice-2 %}
 Out of the top 5 kits for the past week the date with the highest detections was **2020-05-01** with **192** for that day.
-_Please note these figures are only for the top 5 kits.
-Detection counts for these dates overall will be higher, as reported in the daily summaries produced by [PhishingReel](https://twitter.com/phishingreel)._
 {% endcapture %}

 <div class="notice--info">